-- low-level supply (less than five grams) – two to four years’ jail
+- low-level supply (less than five grams) – community service to four years’ jail

-- commercial amounts (5 to 250 grams) – three to nine years’ jail
+- commercial amounts (5 to 250 grams) – two to nine years’ jail

-- very large commercial amounts (500 grams or more) – 10 years to life imprisonment.
+- very large commercial amounts (500 grams to two kilograms) – eight years to 16 years’ jail